How digital storytelling is shaping the automotive industry

 5. BMW Individual App

-BMW has created a personal, interactive connection to the customer with the "BMW Individual" app.
+With the “BMW Individual” app, BMW has created a personal, interactive connection with customers.

-6th Mercedes-Benz C-Class Augmented Reality
+6. Mercedes-Benz C-Class Augmented Reality

-7. ŠKODA Interactive Catalog
+7. ŠKODA Interactive Catalogue

 The Czech automaker is breaking out of the mold of boring glossy catalogs by taking full advantage of mobile apps.
 Both interiors and exteriors are displayed in 360-degree views, providing a detailed look at the cars presented.
 Users can share paint schemes, tires and interior details.
 Other great features include a technology assistant and test drive reservations.
 Users can also share their self-created dream cars with friends and family, driving user-generated content and social network sharing.